If you have an app in the marketplace or are looking to build one, this guide is for you!

 Apps monetization is a feature that allows your monday app to accept payments from users directly through monday.com instead of leaving the platform.
-For developers, it's a seamless way to get payments without a third-party system.
+For developers, it's a seamless way to process payments without a third-party system.

 If your app uses monday monetization, our platform will handle the entire payment and billing process, including VAT and currency conversions.
 Monetization takes the hassle out of billing users and processing payments, giving you more time to focus on building and improving your app.

 Now that you know a bit about monetization, the rest of this guide will teach you about the app requirements to use monetization, plan tiers and pricing, app subscriptions, and how to monetize your app!